wowsiddanth/tp/docs/team/wowsiddanth.md

 * **Tools**:
-  * Integrated a new Github plugin (CircleCI) to the team repo
+  * Integrated a new GitHub plugin (CircleCI) to the team repo